Updated: 5 days ago

 “Our silence about grief serves no one.
 We can’t heal if we can’t grieve.
 We can’t forgive if we can’t grieve.
 We run from grief because loss scares us, yet our hearts reach towards grief because the broken parts want to mend.
 C.S.
 Lewis wrote “No one ever told me that grief felt so much like fear.”
 We can’t rise strong if we are on the run.” - Brene Brown - Rising Strong

-I am being challenged to practice it with my friends.
+I am also being challenged to practice it with my friends.

 The biggest education has come from my friends and family showing me love in this way.